cmdoffing/validatingCSV/README.md

 * 'skipinitialspace' : When True, whitespace immediately following the delimiter is ignored.
 The default is False.

 * 'strict' : When True, raise exception Error on bad CSV input.
 The default is False.

+The following parameters are new to validatingCSV:

+* 'max_bad_rows': The maximum number of rows with errors that can occur before the iterator terminates.
+  If this limit is exceeded a message similar to "101 bad CSV rows. max_bad_rows limit exceeded." is sent to stderr.
+Further processing is then terminated.
+This parameter is useful with large CSV files or for testing out validation parameters, where a mistake may cause every row to be marked as bad.

 #### Field Specification API